Your ultimate guide to the best things to do in Cinque Terre, where to stay and where to eat!

 Ferry: You can also travel between towns by ferry.

 Car or scooter: I would not recommend hiring a car as most towns do not allow you to drive in without a valid resident permit.
 Hiring a scooter is pricey (50 Euros a day), but allows you to ride straight into town and the drive between towns is extremely picturesque.
-It also makes it easier for you to travel beyond Cinque Terre to places like Portofino and Portovenere.
-We hired our scooter from Paddock Scooter in Levanto (1 town over from Monterosso).

-The Five Towns
+The Five Towns of Cinque Terre

 Riomaggiore is probably best known for its colourful marina and stacks upon stacks of brightly painted houses.
 There are a number of accommodation options and the main street is very close to the train station, so Riomaggiore is a good option if you’re looking for a base for your visit.